Reality is hitting Facebook, Instagram and Twitter, hard

-Facebook and Twitter are starting to take on hairy issues like election meddling and harassment, but it won't be easy.
+Facebook and Twitter are beginning to take on hairy issues like election meddling and harassment.
+But fixing those problems won't be easy.

-Just as the social media giants are facing slowing user growth after attracting nearly half the world's population to their respective services, coordinated campaigns of harassment and abuse have begun to show their effects.
-User counts are dropping and stock prices last week were in freefall.
+The social media giants have successfully signed up nearly half the world's population to their services, a total so large that growth rates were starting to slow naturally.
+Now, harassment and abuse on those platforms are taking their toll.
+Some users are fleeing and stock prices have dropped.

-It began Wednesday with Facebook, which announced that daily active user counts had fallen in Europe, to 279 million from 282 million earlier this year.
-Facebook also indicated it was no longer growing in the US and Canada, two of the most lucrative advertising markets.
-Just as Facebook was working through its second year of nearly nonstop scandals over unchecked political meddling and data misuse, it was becoming clear that the days of consistent and relatively easy growth were fading.
+The problems came into focus last Wednesday when Facebook announced that daily active user counts had fallen from 282 million to 279 million in Europe.
+The social network also indicated it was no longer growing in the US and Canada, two of the most lucrative advertising markets.
+The sliding user growth came as Facebook worked through its second year of nonstop scandal over unchecked political meddling and data misuse, highlighting the days of easy and consistent growth were ending.

-Then, on Friday, Twitter said it too was seeing user counts drop, to 335 million people who log in each month from 336 million just three months earlier, in part because of its efforts to, as it says, improve "the long-term health of the platform."
+And it wasn't just Facebook.
+Two days later, Twitter said it too was seeing user counts drop, to 335 million people who log in each month from 336 million just three months earlier, in part because of its efforts to improve "the long-term health of the platform."

-Amid the hairy questions about the health of social media sites, and their impact on our lives, our politics and our culture, it Wall Street finally had to worry as well.
+The numbers gave Wall Street, the one part of our society that hasn't expressed about social media, a reason to worry.

 "We're investing so much in security that it will significantly impact our profitability," Facebook CEO Mark Zuckerberg said on a Wednesday conference call.
 "This is a critical year for Facebook."

-And maybe beyond this year as well, given the demands on these platforms to police themselves.
-On Tuesday, Facebook said it identified a coordinated political influence campaign on its service and on Instagram, aimed at meddling in this year's upcoming US midterm elections.
-The behavior included posts similar to identified Russian meddling efforts in the 2016 election, as well as 30 real-world protests, organized by the fake pages.
+And maybe beyond this year, given the demands of these platforms to police themselves.
+On Tuesday, Facebook said it had identified a coordinated effort on its main service and on Instagram to interfere in the US midterm elections.
+The behavior included posts similar to some that have been identified as Russian efforts to interfere with 2016 election, as well as 30 real-world protests, organized by the fake pages.

 "We're still in the very early stages of the investigation and don't have all the facts," Facebook COO Sheryl Sandberg said on a conference call with reporters.
 "We don't have perfect information."

-Twitter, for its part, announced on Monday efforts to begin fostering "healthy conversation" based on "openness and civility."
+Separately, Twitter said on Monday efforts foster "healthy conversation" based on "openness and civility."

 "We don't think that this work will necessarily ever be done," Twitter CEO Jack Dorsey said last week.
 "It doesn't have an endpoint."

-Regardless of all these efforts, Wall Street has clearly been rattled.
+Still, Wall Street has clearly been rattled.
 Facebook last Thursday suffered the worst market value drop ever for a public company in the US, slumping by $120 billion.
 Last Friday, Twitter watched its value sink 20 percent after releasing its earnings results.
-Both companies stocks have since leveled out, hovering just below where they'd fallen to last week.
+Shares of both companies have since leveled out, hovering just below where they'd fallen to last week.

 Uncertain future